sKiZmm/learning-journal/Days/Day 3.md

 > First lesson for today went from 0-100 in terms of difficulty, but will try to do it without help. `https://code-basics.com/languages/python/lessons/default-parameters` [Got it](../CodeBasics%20Tests/default_parameters.py) Spent the rest of the time learning "git" commands, had a lot of errors updating the git page, made a lot of typo in the files :3 It's hard to keep looking up and down when typing XD.
 I made another one, oops.
 Should be all good now.

 > Transferred the Day Files onto another folder for organization.
+Will end it right here, learned only one from Python and a lot of mistakes for git.
+Will continue tomorrow!

+---

+# 🕐9:47 AM - Day End

+---